St. Louis, MO

 DISCLAIMER: The winner of the TorHoerman Law Scholarship Foundation Essay Contest will be asked to provide a headshot for promotional purposes.
 The winner’s name, headshot and a short bio will be shared on the TorHoermanLaw.com blog page, as well as across all TorHoerman Law social media platforms.
 The winning essay will be shared on the TorHoerman Law website.

-QUESTIONS or CONCERNS: Email Lindsey Andrews at email@example.com for any questions involving directions, rules, or formatting.
+QUESTIONS or CONCERNS: Email the TorHoerman Law Employee Foundation at firstname.lastname@example.org for any questions involving directions, rules, or formatting.

 The contents of this webpage have been prepared by TorHoerman Law, LLC for informational purposes only.
 None of this information is intended as either legal or medical advice or opinions.
 No attorney/client relationship is established with use of this website.
 Sending or receiving information through this site, posting to our blogs/news site does not establish an attorney/client relationship.
 An attorney/client relationship with TorHoerman Law is established only by an express and written agreement by TorHoerman Law to represent you.
 Our attorneys make a case-by-case assessment of any claims and results may vary depending on the facts concerning any case.
 The attorneys at TorHoerman Law are licensed to practice in Illinois, Missouri, and California.
 In some circumstances, cases may be sent to other qualified lawyers.
 In those circumstances, TorHoerman Law maintains joint responsibility.